 In concert Robin has most recently sung with the South Dakota Symphony as the featured soloist in their 2019 Christmas on the Prairie concert.
-Concert performances also include soprano soloist in Handel's Ode to St. Cecelia's Day with the First Inversion Choir and period instrument band; the Aria from Bachianas Brasileiras No. 5 with the Rochester Philharmonic Orchestra; Bach B Minor Mass with the Voices Chamber Choir and Orchestra; Requiem in c by Michael Haydn and Vaughan-William's Dona nobis pacem at Eastman; and Johann Strauss's Frühlingstimmen with the COSMIC Symphony Orchestra.
+Concert performances also include soprano soloist in Handel's Ode to St. Cecelia's Day with the First Inversion Choir and period instrument band; the Aria from Bachianas Brasileiras No. 5 with the Rochester Philharmonic Orchestra; Bach B Minor Mass with the Voices Chamber Choir and Orchestra; Requiem in c by Michael Haydn and Dona nobis pacem by Vaughan-Williams at Eastman; and Johann Strauss's Frühlingstimmen with the COSMIC Symphony Orchestra.

-Robin Steitz received her MM in Voice Performance & Literature from the Eastman School of Music, where she won 1st Place in the Jessie Kneisel Lieder Competition judged by Graham Johnson and placed 3rd in the Friends of Eastman Opera Voice Competition judged by Stephen Wadsworth.
+Robin received her MM in Voice Performance & Literature from the Eastman School of Music, where she won 1st Place in the Jessie Kneisel Lieder Competition judged by Graham Johnson and placed 3rd in the Friends of Eastman Opera Voice Competition judged by Stephen Wadsworth.
 She also won the Voice Concerto Competition, for which she was awarded a performance of Witold Lutoslawski’s Chantefleurs et Chantefables with the Eastman School Symphony Orchestra, conducted by Neil Varon.
 Before attending Eastman Robin participated in the AIMS in Graz program, where she was the winner of the 2014 Harold Heiberg Leidersänger Preis for most oustanding performance of German Lied.
 As a winner of this award she was invited to perform a Liederabend at the Austrian Embassy in Washington, DC as her first ever recital performance.

-Ms. Steitz graduated from Reed College with a BA in Linguistics, and before pursuing a career in voice was a high school math teacher in Silver Spring, Maryland.
+Robin graduated from Reed College with a BA in Linguistics, and before pursuing a career in voice was a high school math teacher in Silver Spring, Maryland.